networktocode/jdiff/README.md

 # netcompare

-This library is meant to be a light-weight way to compare structured output from network devices `show` commands. `netcompare` is a python library targeted at intelligently deep diffing structured data objects of json type.
-In addition, `netcompare` can also provide some basic testing of key/values within a data structure.
+This library is meant to be a light-weight way to compare structured output. `netcompare` is a python library targeted at intelligently deep diffing structured data objects of json type.

+`netcompare` also provides some basic testing of key/values within data structures.

 The library heavily relies on [jmespath](https://jmespath.org/) for traversing the json object and finding the value(s) to be evaluated.
 More on that later.

-## Use Case
+## Use Cases

-`netcompare` enables an easy and direct way to see the outcome of network configuration or operational status change.
+`netcompare` is meant to be a building block used within testing frameworks.
+Originally devised specifically to test structured data returned from network device show commands, `netcompare` is designed to deeply and intelligently diff data structures while also providing tests for specific values in the data structure. `netcompare` evolved to be agnostic from the collection of that data and can compare and test and type of data structure.

+With that said, it is perfectly suited to diff data gathered from network devices via show commands, Ansible playbooks, in Django based applications such as Nautobot or Netbox, and is targeted at being the 'plumbing' behind a full network automation validation solution.

+`netcompare` was developed for checking the state of the network before and after a change; however, `netcompare` is also well suited for comparing intended state derived from a Source-of-Truth or other source of intended state.

 The intended usage is to collect structured `show` command output before and after a change window.
 Prior to closing the change window, the results are compared to help determine if the change was successful as intended and if the network is in an acceptable state.
 The output can be stored with the change's documentation for easy reference and proof of completion.

+With `netcompare` we've left the collection of the data up to you, to easily fit within your preferred method.

+### Testing data structures

+Briefly, these tests are provided to test the objects, to aide in determining the status of the data.

+- `exact_match`: the keys and values much match between the two objects
+- `tolerance`: the keys must match and the values can differ according to the 'tolerance' value provided
+- `parameter_match`: provide a known good key/value 'parameter' and check for it's presence or absence in the provided objects
+- `regex`: provide a regex and check for the presence or absence of a match in the provided object
+- `operator`: evaluate or compare values with a number of different operators: 'in', 'bool', 'string', and numerical comparison with 'int' and 'float'

 ## Workflow

 ![netcompare workflow](./docs/images/workflow.png)

 ## Library Architecture